quintongoodman/teacher-placement-analytics/README.md

 - Applying window functions for ranking and analytics

 ## 📷 Screenshots
-The [screenshots](main/screenshots) folder contains proof of execution for all queries.
+The [Screenshots](Screenshots) folder contains proof of execution for all queries.
 Each image shows both the query and its results.

 ## 🔧 Tools Used
 - PostgreSQL